EnsembleUI/ensemble_docs_archived/docs/introduction.md

     name: getToDos
 ```

+Save your changes.
 You should now see the ToDo item you created earlier in the preview.

 ![To do step 5](/img/todo_app_2.jpg)

-### 6. Call getToDos after a new item is added
+### 7. Call getToDos after a new item is added

 Each action takes a `onResponse` property so you can chain actions together.
-Let's update the add button to call getToDos after adding a new item:
+Let's update the add button to call `getToDos` after adding a new item:

 ```yaml
     - Button: